ChrisH2727/Milestone-3/TEST.md

             ![User Access Change](testimg/userAccessChange.png)

-        - Fred is not able to log into his account
+        - User Fred Hoyle is not able to log into his account

             ![Fred Suspended](testimg/fredSusp.png)

-        - Niels has admin rights
+        - User Niels Bohr has admin rights

             ![User Niels admin](testimg/nielsAdmin.png)

 12. As an admin user, I want to update the access rights of  other users to that of admin to create deputies